 The race for truly widespread driverless technology is now seriously burning up the pavement.
 The international competition is on like never before as China pursues the development of its very own autonomous vehicles.
-Asian giants like search engine Baidu and manufacturer Changan have joined the race previously spearheaded by American companies like Google and Tesla, and just last week, two autonomous Changan cars made a 1,200 mile trip from the southwestern city of Chongqing to Beijing, marking the nation’s first long-distance test of this technology.
-And while China may be a relative newcomer to the race, they’re quickly gaining ground on international competitors.
+Asian giants like search engine Baidu and manufacturer Changan have joined the race previously spearheaded by American companies like Google and Tesla.
+Last year, two autonomous Changan cars made a 1,200-mile trip from the southwestern city of Chongqing to Beijing, marking the nation’s first long-distance test of this technology.
+And now, Baidu has unveiled plans of its own to start mass producing autonomous cars by 2021.

 According to Boston Consulting Group projections, China will soon corner more than a quarter of the driverless car market, which is expected to hit 12 million by 2035.
 Contributing to the popularity of this technology in the eastern nation appears to be the widespread public acceptance of driverless cars.
 In 2015, a survey by Roland Berger found that 96 percent of Chinese citizens would consider using an autonomous vehicle in day-to-day transportation, whereas only 58 percent of Americans said the same.
 And given the often gridlocked traffic scene in China and the high prevalence of accidents, some are hopeful that self-driving cars could improve the overall transportation situation.